Erythritol: What You Need to Know about This Natural Sugar Substitute & the Better Choice Available

 In fact, erythritol has even been found to exist naturally in human tissues and body fluids.1

-After much toxicology and clinical studies, erythritol has been found to be safe for consumption as a sugar substitute, even when consumed on a daily basis and in high amounts.2 While Body Ecology does not recommend eating any sweetener in high amounts, we do believe that the sweet taste is a natural part of our diets.
+After much toxicology and clinical studies, erythritol, like other sugar alcohols, has been found to be safe for consumption as a sugar substitute, even when consumed on a daily basis and in high amounts.2 While Body Ecology does not recommend eating any sweetener in high amounts, we do believe that the occasional craving for a sweet taste is a natural part of our diets.

 About Sugar Alcohols